hi-i-m-GTooth/De-identification-and-Time-Normalization-on-Medical-Records/README.md

 ---
 ## 7. Reproduce Final Prediction
 We merged multiple models since each model is talented at different tasks.
 The evaluation results are in the [Model Selection Sheet](https://docs.google.com/spreadsheets/d/1tddZNOPtSl4XWwsowrzAaIiyUH-IJ0MBUie6D6jRX58/edit?usp=sharing).
-Also, note that since ORGANIZATION label seldom exists in training data, we directly collect [external organization list](https://www.sec.gov/files/rules/other/4-460list.htm) to match ORGANIZATION existing in the list.
+Also, note that since COUNTRY label seldom exists in training data, we directly collect [pycountry.countries](https://github.com/pycountry/pycountry) to match COUNTRY existing in the list.
 ### 7-1.
 Download Data & Preprocess
 Just as mentioned in **Sec 1.** & **Sec 2.**.
 ### 7-2.
 Download Checkpoints